dexgs/user_sites/README.md

 ```

 ## Planned Features

-### Handle POST requests
-Similar to the server-side rendering feature, I would like for POST requests
-to be handled by a program placed in a location to which one can POST.

 ### Allow WebSocket Connections
 I would also like for it to be possible to supply a program which will handle